What’s the Difference Between Ganja and Bhang?

 The Indian Journal of Psychiatry has a research study in India that proves that bhang in cultural and religious activities is prevalent, whereas there is a rapidly rising trend in young people's usage of ganja purely as a leisure activity.
 It has once again heated many debates on the legal acceptance of cannabis or even its decriminalisation in India.

-» Cannabis Addiction: Read in detail about the addiction.
+» Cannabis Addiction: Read in detail about the signs and symptoms of cannabis addiction.

 Why Choose Jagruti Rehab for Addiction Support?